-Actuarial Assumptions - The total OPEB liability (asset) as of June 30, 2018, was determined based on an actuarial valuation prepared as of June 30, 2021, using the following actuarial assumptions:
+Actuarial Assumptions - The total OPEB liability (asset) as of June 30, 2023, was determined based on an actuarial valuation prepared as of June 30, 2022, using the following actuarial assumptions:

-- Actuarial Cost method-Entry Age - Inflation 2.25% - Salary Increases-Composed of 2.25% wage inflation, plus..75 percent productivity increase rate, plus step-rate promotional increases for members with less than 25 years of service. - Investment Rate of Return-7.00% - Retirement Age-Experience-based table of rates based on age, service, and gender.
-Adopted by the Board in July 2020 in conjunction with the five year experience study for the period ending June 30, 2019 - Mortality Rates after Retirement Males & Females: 2020 GRS Southwest Region Teacher Mortality Table.
-Generational mortality improvements in accordance with the Ultimate MP Scales are projected from the 2020. - Mortality Rates for Active Members PUP -2010 Teachers Activity Employee Mortality Table.
+- Actuarial Cost method Entry Age Normal - Inflation 2.25% - Future AD HOC Cost of Living Increases- None - Salary Increases-Composed of 2.25% wage inflation, plus 75 percent productivity increase rate, plus step-rate promotional increases for members with less than 25 years of service. - Investment Rate of Return-7.00% - Retirement Age-Experience-based table of rates based on age, service, and gender.
+Adopted by the Board in July 2020 in conjunction with the five-year experience study for the period ending June 30, 2019 - Mortality Rates after Retirement Males & Females: 2020 GRS Southwest Region Teacher Mortality Table.
+Generational mortality improvements in accordance with the Ultimate MP Scales are projected from 2020. - Mortality Rates for Active Members PUP -2010 Teachers Activity Employee Mortality Table.

 Generational Mortality Improvements in accordance with the Ultimate MP Scales are projected from the year 2010. - Due to the nature of the benefit, health care trend rates are not applicable to the calculation of contribution rates.

-Asset Class Target Asset Allocation Long-Term Expected Real Rate of Return
+Target Asset Long-Term Expected Real Rate

+Asset Class Allocation of Return

 Domestic Equity 43.5% 4.3%

 International Equity 19.0% 8.2%

 Fixed Income 22.% .4%

 Real Estate 9.0% 4.3%

 Alternative Assets 6.5% 6.5%

-Total
+Total 100.00%

-The Real Estate total expected return is a combination of US Direct Real Estate (unleveraged) and US Value added Real Estate (unleveraged).
+^{} The Real Estate total expected return is a combination of US Direct Real Estate (unleveraged) and US Value added Real Estate (unleveraged).

-Discount Rate - A single discount rate of 7.00% was used to measure the total OPRB liability (asset) as of June 30, 2022.
+Discount Rate - A single discount rate of 7.00% was used to measure the total OPRB liability (asset) as of June 30, 2023.
 This single discount rate was based solely on the expected rate of return on OPEB plan investments of 7.00%.
 Based on the stated assumptions and the projection of cash flows, the OPEB plan's fiduciary net position and future contributions were projected to be available to finance all projected future payments of current plan members.
 Therefore, the long term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability (asset).
 The projection of cash flows used to determine this single discount rate assumed that plan member and employer contributions will be made at the statutory levels and remain a level percentage of payrolls.
-The projection of cash flows also assumed that the State's contribution plus the matching contributions will remain a constant percent of projected member payroll based on the past five years of actual contributions.
+The projection of cash flows also assumed that the State's contribution plus the matching contributions will remain a constant percentage of projected member payroll based on the past five years of actual contributions.